omnifaces/oyena/action/README.md

 1. Add the Maven dependency
 2. Add a faces-config.xml with the ActionLifecycleFactory
 3. Add a beans.xml
-4. Add a Servlet mapping with the correct lifecycle id
+4. Add a Servlet mapping for the Oyena Action Servlet

 ### Add the Maven dependency